tommyettinger/textratypist/README.md

 twofold: first, breaking words without proper hyphenation logic can change the meaning of those words, and second, fixing this could be a ton of work.
 I do intend to try to make this configurable and match `Label` by default in some near-future version.
 The word wrap behavior for multiple whitespace characters changed in version 0.10.0, and should be essentially correct now.
-Remember that word wrap only makes sense in the context of scene2d.ui if a widget (such as a TypingLabel or TextraLabel) if that widget has been sized by scene2d.ui, usually by being in a Table cell, or sometimes by being in a Container.
+Remember that word wrap only makes sense in the context of scene2d.ui for a widget (such as a TypingLabel or TextraLabel) if that widget has been sized by scene2d.ui, usually by being in a Table cell, or sometimes by being in a Container.
 You may need to add a label to a Table or Container, then set the width and/or height of that Cell or Container, to get wrap to act correctly.